 yesis specified, the client running the command will be skipped and the kill command will have no effect on the client.

 This guide details a number of commands used to manage Redis clients and replicas.
-If there are other related commands, arguments, or procedures you’d like to see outlined in this guide, please ask or make suggestions in the comments below.
+If there are other related commands, arguments, or procedures you’d like to learn about in this guide, please ask or make suggestions in the comments.